gftea/amqprs/benchmarks/README.md

 It uses criterion's API, and both `ampqrs` and `lapin` run OK.

-The result seems to vary depends on which platform is run, I observed that on my local PC, `amqprs` always outperform `lapin`, but on github hosted runner, result is opposite with significant differences.
+The result may vary depends on load of running platform.
+Tuning the message size list per iteration is an important factor to get stable result.

-But it seems to have consistent result on the same platform.
+In general, it seems to have consistent result on the same platform.

 Other benefits to use criterion is that it can generate the plots & graphs which is helpful to observe behavior pattern.